-- 1. From Setup, enter Packages in the Quick Find box, then select Packages. - 2.
+- From Setup, enter Package Manager in the Quick Find box, then select Package Manager. - 2.
 Click New. - 3.
 Enter a name for your package.
 You can use a different name than what appears on AppExchange. - 4.
 From the dropdown menu, select the default language of all component labels in the package. - 5.
 Optionally, choose a custom link from the Configure Custom Link field to display configuration information to installers of your app.
-You can select a predefined custom link to a URL or s-control that you have created for your home page layouts; see the Configure Option on page 78.
+You can select a predefined custom link to a URL or s-control that you have created for your home page layouts; see the Configure Option on page 51.
 The custom link displays as a Configure link within Salesforce on the Salesforce AppExchange Downloads page and app detail page of the installer's organization. - 6.
 Optionally, in the Notify on Apex Error field, enter the username of the person to notify if an uncaught exception occurs in the Apex code.
 If you do not specify a username, all uncaught exceptions generate an email notification that is sent to Salesforce.
 This option is only available for managed packages.
-For more information, see Handling Apex Exceptions in Managed Packages.
+For more information, see Handling Apex Exceptions in Managed Packages. - Note: Apex can only be packaged from Developer, Enterprise, Unlimited, and Performance Edition organizations.